When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 10. Include A Real Reply Email Address

-This is one of the best ways to keep customers coming back for more.
+This is one of the best ways to keep customers returning for more.
 Users may want to send any follow-up emails directly to their spam folder if you don’t include an actual reply address.

-But when you put your email address in the footer, they know exactly where to go.
-If a person has questions, they can email the brand’s team.
+But when you put your email address in the footer, people know exactly where to go.
+If they have questions, they can email the brand’s team.

 Again, this also helps build trust with the brand.
-They know they are communicating with real people who selected these emails for them versus being spammed with nonrelevant or generic content for the masses.
+Users know they are communicating with real people who selected these emails for them rather than being spammed with nonrelevant or generic content for the masses.

 11. Experiment With Lead Generation Ads